awsdocs/aws-amplify-console-user-guide/doc_source/team-workflows-with-amplify-cli-backend-environments.md

 ## GitFlow workflow<a name="gitflow"></a>

 GitFlow uses two branches to record the history of the project\.
-The *master* branch tracks release code only, and the *develop* branch is used as an integration branch for new features\.
+The *main* branch \(formerly referred to as master branch\) tracks release code only, and the *develop* branch is used as an integration branch for new features\.
 GitFlow simplifies parallel development by isolating new development from completed work\.
 New development \(such as features and non\-emergency bug fixes\) is done in *feature* branches\.
 When the developer is satisfied that the code is ready for release, the *feature* branch is merged back into the integration *develop* branch\.
-The only commits to the master branch are merges from *release* branches and *hotfix* branches \(to fix emergency bugs\)\.
+The only commits to the main branch are merges from *release* branches and *hotfix* branches \(to fix emergency bugs\)\.

 The diagram below shows a recommended setup with GitFlow\.
 You can follow the same process as described in the feature branch workflow section above\.